mnichols08/explore-rpg/README.md

 - **Right click** for charged arrow shots (dexterity growth)
 - **Left + Right click together** for spellcasting (intellect growth)
 - Hold any action to charge; release to unleash more powerful attacks.
+- **E key** gathers nearby resources/loot or activates portals and exit sigils when you are within their glow.
 - **M key or Music button** toggles the procedural soundtrack.
 - **Shift + N** starts a fresh hero (copy your Hero ID first if you want to return later).
 - Down enemies together to earn bonus XP aligned with the finishing attack type.
+- Keep an eye on the top-right minimap: cyan rings mark the bank's safe zone, gold diamonds mark gateways, and orange dots show nearby allies.

 ## Save & Continue